- How do I contact the City of Evergreen?

 - Where are my water and sewer lines located?

 Since water and sewer service lines have never been part of the District's system, no attempt was made to maintain accurate records of the locations of such lines until very recently.
 The District is relatively aware of where your water and sewer lines are connected to our system, however the exact routing from the main lines through individual properties and to structures had been largely undocumented.
 If you are planning any construction or excavation inside your property, you should first call the Utility Notification Center of Colorado at 811 or 800-922-1987.
-If a diagram of your service line was made at the time of installation, a copy of this diagram and or a picture from our GIS program will be provided.
+If a diagram of your service line was made at the time of installation, a copy of this diagram and or a picture from our GIS program can be provided upon request.
 Known locations of water and sewer mains will be painted of flagged where requested.

 Because sewer service lines are made of PVC or clay and not of a conductive material, location of these services must be performed by a private company that will need to insert a cable or other device into the service line to assist in it being located and marked.
 After these services are marked, the District should be notified so that we can make a complete service sketch for future locate requests.